Thunno/Zeno/README.md

 > Zeno is a cool and mysterious name that evokes the paradoxes of Zeno of Elea,
 > a Greek philosopher who challenged the notions of motion and infinity.

-So I just went with that as the name for the interpreter.
+So I just went with that as the name for the interface.

 ## Setup